 By the end of Genesis 2:9 there is nothing mankind needs that is not provided.
-Trees that are good for food are all over the garden paradise.
-But beyond this physical provision, God gives us everything we need to live the good life.
-There is beauty.
-There is love.
-There is glory.
-There is purpose.
-And all of this goodness is part of mankind’s shared intimacy and impact with the Trinity.
+Trees that are good for food are all over the garden.
+Natural resources abound.
+Seeds, soil, sunlight, everything needed to sustain the good life God provided.

-I believe that one of the biggest misunderstandings that people have about Adam and Eve is that when they were created they were perfect.
+Often we think of Adam and Eve as being perfect when they were created.
 That they were as good as humanity can get.
-But it is probably better to think of them as neutral.
-Admittedly the tree of life is very mysterious, and Genesis provides us very little information about it.
-But it’s clear that it offered them a level of existence beyond what they already had.
+But it is probably better to think of them as innocent but not perfect.
+Admittedly the tree of life is very mysterious, and Genesis gives us very little information about it.
+But it’s clear that this tree of life offered humanity a level of existence beyond what they already had.
 Not a life where they become God or gods.
-But a life where they fully image God in love and holiness by receiving his life of love into themselves by grace through faith.
+But a life where they can rest fully in the image of God by simple grace through simple faith.

-Now we are a long way from Genesis 2.
-But God still offers us his life today in a receivable form.
+Today we are a long way from Genesis 2.
+But God is still offering us his life in a receivable form.
 Not in a fruit tree, but in a person – the God-man Jesus Christ.
 He says to us today “take eat this is my life broken for you, poured out for you, given for you.”

 “To live is Christ” is to receive the life of God in the person of Christ.
 Life beyond your life.
 A life that offers you hope beyond your own accomplishments and achievements.
 A life that offers you love for love’s sake.
 For God’s sake.